CS2Plugins/WeaponRestrict/README.md

 You can use one, both, or none of `WeaponQuotas` and `WeaponLimits`.

+`AllowPickup` will allow anyone to pick up the restricted weapons after buytime is over, but not allow the purchase if the limit is met on their team.
+Do note that this is easily bypassable by holders dropping the weapons until other players purchase and picking up when buytime is over.

 You can use the `VIPFlag` to enable VIP bypass for a permission group, or use an empty string ("") to disable the check.

 The example config will allow 20% of the players on either team to have an AWP, with a hard limit of 1 per team.
 Meaning if you have at least 5 players on a team, they get one AWP.
 VIPs are completely ignored and can always buy, drop and pick up the AWP.

-`MapConfigs` is a dictionary of maps which contains the same structure of `WeaponQuotas` and `WeaponLimits`.
+`MapConfigs` is an **optional** dictionary of maps which contains the same structure of `WeaponQuotas` and `WeaponLimits`.
 Both are optional.
 If you specify a map name and do not specify any quotas or limits, the map will load unrestricted.
 See `awp.*` in the example config.
 You can use a [regular expression](https://regex101.com/) for the map name.
 Do note that the pattern is already wrapped in `^` and `$` for simplicity.